Private Coaching Makes the Difference!

 Private coaching can make the difference in being forty and below on the list and being in the top ten going to the chief’s oral to nail a badge!

-Rob will not be available for coaching until May 28, 2019
+Rob will be available for coaching beginning March 9, 2020

 Here’s our formula: Those people who get our entry-level program, complete the worksheet, practice with a handheld recorder that goes everywhere your car keys go and come back for a private coaching session with Captain Rob increase their chances of gaining a badge up to 90%!
 That’s not a statement but a fact!